Broneirion: Guiding Centre

 Lord Davies and his son, David Michael, the succeeding 3rd Baron Davies, both died in 1944.
 The latter's widow, Lady Eldrydd Davies, was a supporter of Guiding.
-Her friend, Heather Kay was enthusiastic for a training centre for Welsh Guides, so Lady Davies offered Broneirion for this purpose.
+Her friend, Heather Kay was enthusiastic about a training centre for Welsh Guides, so Lady Davies offered Broneirion for this purpose.

 Broneirion became the Welsh Training Centre for the Girl Guide Association in 1946 and was opened by the World Chief Guide, Olave Baden-Powell, in 1947.
-In 1992 it became the property of Girlguiding Cymru after a campaign that raised £510000 for the purchase and an endowment fund.
+In 1992 it became the property of Girlguiding Cymru after a campaign that raised £510,000 for the purchase and an endowment fund.
 At the same time, a much-needed campsite was purchased close to the house and named Cae Gwenllian.
 In 1995, the opportunity unexpectedly arose to buy Broneirion Lodge, on the property boundary.
 Both the house and grounds are used for training and camping activities, and the site is used by Guides, other organisations and private groups.
 The Brownie house, originally the Davies children's summer house is now a Pack Holiday facility.

 Cae Gwenllian

 Broneirion's campsite, Cae Gwenllian, was purchased in 1994.
-It is named after Girlguiding Cymru's Treasurer and a former Chief Commissioner, Gwenllian Philipps.
-It has a toilet block and equipment store.
+It is named after Girlguiding Cymru's Treasurer and former Chief Commissioner, Gwenllian Philipps.
+It has a toilet block and an equipment store.

 Future of Guiding Centre

-In October 2022, Girlguiding Cymru offered the 30-room Broneirion mansion up for sale for £3M, in addition to its Lodge House, Coach House, Summer House and approximately 10 acres of grounds, and announced they would close the Centre.
-The Chief Commissioner of Girlguiding Cymru gave as their reasons for sale the decline of Girlguiding membership and use of the centre, increased running costs and the effects of the recent Covid pandemic on business.
+In October 2022, Girlguiding Cymru offered the 30-room Broneirion mansion up for sale for £3 million, in addition to its Lodge House, Coach House, Summer House and approximately 10 acres of grounds, and announced they would close the Centre.
+The Chief Commissioner of Girlguiding Cymru gave as their reasons for sale the decline of Girlguiding membership and use of the centre, increased running costs and the effects of the recent COVID pandemic on business.
 It was hoped to invest the proceeds into improving Girlguiding facilities elsewhere in Wales.